Cory's Shearwater Calonectris borealis (Cory, 1881)

 Shape & Size

-Cory's Shearwater is the largest shearwater and the largest seabird that breeds in the Madeira archipelago.
-It has long, broad and slightly rounded wings and its bill is stout to medium-stout, long and with a hooked tip.
+Cory's Shearwater is the largest shearwater and seabird that breeds in the Madeira archipelago.
+It has long, broad and slightly rounded wings and its bill is relatively stout, long and with a hooked tip.

 cory shearwater calonectris borealis